5ifar/Svviggy/Case Study Analysis using SQL Queries/Case Study Solutions.md

 |7|4845|3220|50.47|

 **Insight:**
-- Month-Over-Month Revenue Growth Rate seems to be increasing steadily with 32.78% in June and 50.47% in July.
+- Svviggy's Month-Over-Month Revenue Growth Rate seems to be increasing steadily with 32.78% in June and 50.47% in July.

+---

+### 9. Calculate Month-over-Month revenue growth of a specific restaurant.

+**Steps:**
+- Follow the same steps as above Q.8, additionally add the filter for `r_id` field value of the restaurant required in the WHERE clause of `Monthly Revenue Subquery`.

 ---